Concepts and definitions

 The assumption is that income is evenly distributed inside the household between all household members in relation to the above-mentioned consumption need.

+The Gini coefficient is the most common indicator describing income differences.
 The higher value the Gini coefficient gets, the more unequally is income distributed.
-The biggest possible value of the Gini coefficient is one.
+The biggest possible value for the Gini coefficient is one.
 Then the highest earning income recipient receives all the income.
 The smallest Gini coefficient value is 0, when the income of all income recipients is equal.
+In the income distribution statistics, Gini coefficients are presented as percentages (multiplied by one hundred).
+The Gini coefficient describes relative income differences.
+The Gini coefficient does not change if the incomes of all income earners change by the same percentage.

 The household's gross income is obtained when current transfers received by the household are added to the household's factor income (wages and salaries, entrepreneurial and property income), but paid current transfers (e.g. taxes and social security contributions) are not deducted.